bmartinowich/DSI-DC-2-stage/curriculum/Week-06/6.01 Intro to CARTS/readme.md

 Let's learn a little vocabulary.
 The tree is a case of _Directed Acyclical Graph (DAG)_, and as such it has _Nodes_ and _Edges_.
 Nodes correspond to questions or decisions, while edges correspond to possible answers to a given question.

+DAG is simply a complicated way of saying:
+- **D**irected: The connections between the graph's nodes have a direction
+- **A**crylic: AKA "non-cicular," we move in one direction and never encounter a single node twice
+- **G**raph: A structure consisting of nodes

 The top node is also called _root node_ it has 0 incoming edges, and 2+ outgoing edges.
 Internal nodes test a condition on a specific feature.
 They have 1 incoming edge, and 2+ outgoing edges.
 Finally a leaf node contains a class label (or a regression value).
 It has 1 incoming edge and 0 outgoing edges.

 ### How to build a decision tree